Andscape: History

-On October 19, 2015, ESPN issued a statement announcing that Kevin Merida, author, journalist and Washington Post managing editor, would assume the editor-in-chief position at The Undefeated.
+On October 19, 2015, Kevin Merida, author, journalist and Washington Post managing editor, took over the editor-in-chief position at The Undefeated.
+He left to become executive editor of the Los Angeles Times in 2021.
+Raina Kelley, who was the managing editor since 2015, became editor-in-chief.

-On January 25, 2018, ESPN announced that Jemele Hill would begin a new role at The Undefeated.

 On February 27, 2022, The Undefeated officially changed its name to Andscape.
+The name change was because Andscape intended to expand into book publishing, live experiences, music, television and film, but ESPN and Disney did not own The Undefeated trademark outside of news and commentary.

 Notable achievements

 On June 25, 2016, Michael Jordan issued an exclusive statement to The Undefeated announcing his $2 million donation to organizations working to improve police-community relations.
-In August 2015, The Undefeated hosted a town hall meeting entitled “An Undefeated Conversation: Athletes, Responsibility, and Violence.”
+In August 2015, The Undefeated hosted a town hall meeting entitled "An Undefeated Conversation: Athletes, Responsibility, and Violence."
 The event occurred at the South Side YMCA in Chicago.
 Among the panelists was Chicago native and Chicago Bulls guard Dwyane Wade, who appeared via satellite.
 Other panelists included Chicago Bulls point guard Rajon Rondo, former Detroit Pistons point guard Isiah Thomas, WNBA/Chicago Sky guard Cappie Pondexter, and ESPN analysts Doug Glanville and Marcellus Wiley.

 On October 11, 2016, the site hosted "The Undefeated Conversation with President Obama: Sports, Race and Achievement", a forum at North Carolina A&T State University in Greensboro.